wp-forge/wp-plugin/README.md

 - Run `git remote add origin <url>` to add your remote repository
 - Add a `SVN_USERNAME` and `SVN_PASSWORD` environment variable to your GitHub repository settings (if your plugin is to be publicly released)
+- Push your code to GitHub by running `git push -u origin master`